GoogleCloudPlatform/microservices-demo/README.md

    Visit `http://EXTERNAL_IP` in a web browser to access your instance of Online Boutique.

+9. Congrats!
+You've deployed the default Online Boutique.
+To deploy a different variation of Online Boutique (e.g., with Google Cloud Operations tracing, Istio, etc.), see [Deploy Online Boutique variations with Kustomize](#deploy-online-boutique-variations-with-kustomize).

-9. Once you are done with it, delete the GKE cluster.
+10. Once you are done with it, delete the GKE cluster.

    ```sh
    gcloud container clusters delete online-boutique \